rish-16/sight/README.md

 ss.render_image(pred_img)
 ```

-To use the model for frames from a video, you can use the `framewise_predict` method:
+To run the model on frames from a video, you can use the `framewise_predict` method:

 ```python
 from sightseer import Sightseer